muntazirabidi/Generative-AI-with-LLMs-Course/Resources/week1/prompt_engineering.md

 ## Configuration Settings
 - Once the right model is chosen, one can play around with settings to influence the generated completions.

-**Note:** For more in-depth details on configuration settings, refer to the upcoming video.